 Students from Lakeland High School visited Wilkes University to participate in a DNA Fingerprinting lab hosted by Science in Motion on May 13, 2022.
 This lab compares simulated DNA samples using gel electrophoresis and allows the students to use real-life forensic techniques to solve a fictitious crime.
 The students used a DNA sample taken from the ‘victim’ and a sample from each ‘suspect’ to determine who committed the crime.
 Participants gained valuable hands-on experience using state-of-the-art equipment and materials provided by Wilkes University’s Science in Motion.

 In addition to the DNA Fingerprinting Lab, Lakeland students were also treated to an activity hosted by the Wilkes Pharmacy Department.
 Kimmy Nguyen, along with Wilkes pharmacy students, presented a Drug Dissolution lab where students learned how and why some medications dissolve at different rates when ingested.
 After the activity students learned how to safely dispose of medications.

-Women Empowered By Science (WEBS)
+We're Empowered By Science (WEBS)